tindinhct93/ptudw/README.md

 * The user clicks on the Facebook button (created using the Facebook SDK).
 * Facebook asks the user to grant profile reading permissions for the app.
 * After the user accepts, Facebook saves the user's information to cookies.
 * The web app takes this cookie, sends it to Facebook to parse the information, and Facebook responds with the result.
-The app then takes the information (in this case, the Facebook ID) to sign in.
+The app then takes the information (in this case, the Facebook ID) to sign the user in the website.

 ## Thank you for using our app!